savageclown007/TheIntelligentTrader/README.md

-# calculator
+# The Intelligent Trader

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is made for the purpose of learning the basics of flutter.

 A few resources to get you started if this is your first Flutter project: